ef81sp/ime-vs-input-keyboard-shortcut/slides.md

 <VCaptions
 :en-captions="[
+  'I consider this an accessibility issue,',
+  'but it is not covered by WCAG.',
   'Of course, WCAG does not cover all accessibility issues.', 'This issue arises because it is unknown to implementers.', 'There must be other unknown issues like this.',